Updated as of July 2019

 A walk around Puerto Princesa city on a DIY from the Capitol down to Immaculate Conception Cathedral would never disappoint.
 The city is vibrant and bustling with great sights.
 Feel free to stopover at the Baywalk during sunset and enjoy the colorful horizon during the golden and blue hour.

-PUERTO PRINCESA SAMPLE ITINERARY
+PUERTO PRINCESA DIY ITINERARY

 Here is a sample Puerto Princesa itinerary good for 4 days which assumes a party of two and comes with an estimated budget of P5,590.00 per person that includes expenses for food, transportation, tour and entrance fee.
 The allocated budget does not cover cost for airfare, accommodation, souvenir items and other incidentals.

 DAY ONE (budget per person: P1,440.00)